All Episodes

 You see spending going up in rates we haven't seen since Lyndon Johnson.

-I don't think a lot of people believe that, and I think you're seeing the consequences uh the dramatic uh fiscal consequences really, at least for future generations, of the George W. Bush sort of philosophy.
+And I think you're seeing the consequences, the dramatic fiscal consequences, really, at least for future generations, of the George W. Bush sort of philosophy.

-Let's go to Keith in I think it's Osage Beach, Missouri.
+Let's go to Keith in, I think it's Osage Beach, Missouri.

 Keith, you're on the Rush Limbaugh program.